-Instructors Course – Next class is January 2021!
-Join the class by Booking Now!
+Instructors Course – Next class is Fall 2021!
+Contact Us for Information!
 Course Catalog, Schedule and Application is downloadable at the bottom of the page.

 Instructors training consists of 150 clocked/recorded hours.
 The subjects below will be covered in theory and practical hours and taught in English.
 There will be approximately 10 Hours of outside classwork per week.

 Upon completion of the course requirements, the graduate will be able to:

 - Communicate in an effective manner and have positive interactions with colleagues, supervisors and clients.

 - To develop the teaching skills necessary to be successful in the field as an instructor.

 - To develop teaching skills that will assist in the creation of desirable work habits such as: pride in work, sanitation, grooming and attitudes.

 - To provide positive experiences during all phases of teaching